mswart/chef-postfix-full/README.md

 * `_mode` (`00644`): Access mode for the files of the table
 * `_`$key`_from_file`: The value for content entry $key is set to the content of the given file name.

-The following options provides shortcuts to use the table for a postfix option.
+The following options provides shortcuts to use the table for a Postfix option.
 The table is registered with it identifier (type + path to file):

-* `_set` (`nil`): name or list of names of postfix options to use only this table.
+* `_set` (`nil`): name or list of names of Postfix options to use only this table.
 The value for this option in `node['postfix']['main']` will **be overwritten**.
-Two table must not have the same postfix option name (only one option will be used).
+Two table must not have the same Postfix option name (only one option will be used).
 * `_add` (`nil`): Shortcut to add this table to previously defined values (main value or other table).
 The value for this option in `node['postfix']['main']` will **not be overwritten**.

   Use a hash as option.
 Every key should be a name of a `main.cf` configuration option.
 The value should be a priority.
 The lowest value will be the first one in the line.
 The main.cf value has the priority 0.
 The string as value is a shortcut for `{ $value => nil }` - append option to previous values.